 New Relic is all in on the cloud

 As a cloud-native SaaS vendor, New Relic totally agrees that the cloud changes everything.
-From our flexible cloud pricing option to helping customers like REI and MLBAM embrace the cloud, we’re all about delivering Digital Intelligence at Cloud Scale (in fact, that’s the theme for our FutureStack user conferences around the world).
+From our flexible cloud pricing option to helping customers like REI embrace the cloud, we’re all about delivering Digital Intelligence at Cloud Scale (in fact, that’s the theme for our FutureStack user conferences around the world).

 We are happy to say that the specific trends Meeker cites align perfectly with our approach.
 The growth of the cloud in the enterprise is central to the products we create, and we’ve long discussed the importance of using the cloud and other modern software techniques to empower better design and user experiences in enterprise software—something not every company can honestly claim.
 And, of course, we take cloud security seriously, too!